-Traditionally, the busuuti was strapless and made from bark-cloth.
-The busuuti is worn on all festive and ceremonial occasions like introduction parties, giveaways, coronation ceremonies.
+Traditionally, the busuuti was strapless and made from bark cloth.
+The busuuti is worn on all festive and ceremonial occasions like introduction parties, giveaways, and coronation ceremonies.

 The Significance of the Gomesi and Kanzu is to promote decency and respect in public.
-Different tribes around Uganda and world wide have a adopted this traditional wear.
+Different tribes around Uganda and worldwide have adopted this traditional wear.
 The Gomesi and Kanzus are easily customized into different designs and colors as preferred by different individuals.

-Put in mind that when wearing these traditional cloth that you have to be gracious.
+Put in mind that when wearing these traditional cloths you have to be gracious.
 Men ought not to hold the kanzu when walking to avoid it from touching the ground.
-Never let the under garment be seen.
+Never let the undergarment be seen.
 And never alter the traditional design of the gomesi or kanzu because it ceases to be the known traditional wear.

 These traditional outfits can be bought from shops in the city centre of Kampala at places like; Mukwano Arcade, Kiyembe shopping centre, Craft Village and several shops around Kampala town.